ccorcos/piano-sketch-tool/README.md

 - Features
 	- Gallery URI too long for Github.
 		- max length
-		- don't redirect when no recording happened.
 	- wait mode -- wait for you to play all the notes before continuing.
 	- play the song aloud do you can hear it.
 	- even slower mode -- maybe it log(N) in the slide?
 	- trim the beginning of the song to one second of lead-in.
+	- empty recording should not redirect to player

 	- ui stuff
 		- time elapsed